Sheree Honeyfield-King

 Professional background

-Sheree Honeyfield-King is a trained counsellor, life coach and somatic therapist.
+Sheree Honeyfield-King is a trained counsellor, life coach and mindful somatic psychotherapist.

-After 25 years in the field, Sheree has developed a strong preference for somatic and mindful psychotherapy, and now specialises in Hakomi Mindful Somatic Psychotherapy.
+After 25 years in the field, Sheree has developed a strong preference for somatic and mindful psychotherapy, and her preferred way of working is with the Hakomi Method of Mindful-based Somatic Psychotherapy https://hakomi.co.nz/about-hakomi/

 Mindfulness tuition